asdsolutions-os/duo-navigation-drawer/README.md

 ```

 #### Content margin factor
 This value is used to calculate how much of the content should be visible when the content is slided to the right.
-This is calculated with the width of the `SlidingDrawerLayoutWhen`: `getWidth * marginFactor`.
+This is calculated with the width of the `DuoDrawerLayout` when: `getWidth * marginFactor`.
 So setting this to 1.0f will slide the content out of the activity.
 The default is 0.7f.

 ```xml
 app:marginFactor="0.7"